norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 advantage, but is not an essential criterion.
 However if you don't have formal experience we would want to know at a minimum you can:

 * Correctly name and understand the function of most components on common bicycle types
 * Know how a bicycle should be set-up to ride
 * Can recognise when something is wrong (even if you cannot give a detailed diagnosis, or (currently) carry out the repair).
-* Have DIY maintenance experience
+* Have experience caring for and maintaining your own cycle, or those of friends and family.
 * Show aptitude to develop these skills rapidly on the job

-Amateur mechanics should also show awareness that t he demands of a professional repair workshop can be quite different from domestic repair and that they might need to develop and modify their sk ills, even in areas where they can already carry out repairs to some extent.
+Amateur mechanics should also show awareness that the demands of a professional repair workshop can be quite different from domestic repair and that they might need to develop and modify their skills, even in areas where they can already carry out repairs to some extent.
 Even if you have professional experience, not all workshops are the same so we will want to know you have the openness to develop, improve and keep current your skills whatever